- 1. Introduction

 Self-neglect may affect people in different ways and at various times in their lives.
-It is important to recognise that in the majority of cases, self-neglect is best addressed through care/support/treatment delivered by health and social care services.
+It is important to recognize that in the majority of cases, self-neglect is best addressed through care/support/treatment delivered by health and social care services.
 This might include interventions as appropriate under the Mental Capacity Act 2005 or the Mental Health Act 1983.
-Non health and social care professionals identifying a person with hoarding behaviour should seek the advice of health/social care services.
+Non health and social care professionals identifying a person with hoarding behavior should seek the advice of health/social care services.

 Where the adult may not engage with any services, or where there may be challenges in delivering care and support, self-neglect may persist and in some circumstances the risks to the individual may increase and could have a significant impact on the person’s wellbeing.
 Where the issue of self-neglect is already quite extreme, i.e. when it is recognized as presenting a significant risk to the health or wellbeing of the adult or any members of the family living with them, including children, and when the usual care, support and treatment options have been unsuccessful in reducing the risks, the issue should be referred to the Cambridgeshire County Council safeguarding team for advice.

 8. Mental Capacity and Hoarding

 When a person’s hoarding behavior poses a serious risk to their health and safety, professional intervention will be required.
 With the exception of statutory legal requirements, any intervention or action proposed must be with the person’s consent.